iricartb/advanced-sql-injection-scanner/README.md

 <h3>Version 4.0</h3>

-I have the extended version 4.0 of the scanner in a private repository with all its functionalities.
+I have the extended version 4.0 of the scanner in a private repository (visible by sponsors) with all its functionalities.
 <ul>
   <li>https://github.com/iricartb/advanced-sql-injection-scanner-release</li>
 </ul>